jab5569/career_data_science/projects/bid_optimization/README.md

 **Problem:** Significantly optimize digital campaign bidding

-**Actions:** My team and I created a AI-based tool named Performability or the Campaign Optimization Engine (COE) which auto-bids the most appropriate bid amount
+**Actions:** My team and I created a AI-based tool named Performability or the Campaign Optimization Engine (COE) which auto-bids the most appropriate bid amount for n-number of ad groups.

 **Results:**
 * Saved the company 25% in media costs per year (> $2M) while at the same time increasing customers' KPIs